Wooden Door Costs: Simple Breakdown for Interior and Exterior Doors in Long Island City, NY

 Professional installers verify measurements before ordering.
 This step prevents the headaches of returns and delays.

-4. Overlooking Hardware Costs
+4. Overlooking Hardware Needs

 5. Attempting Complex Installation Without Experience